npm package discovery and stats viewer.

 bip evolve

-• Deepens the project description based on shipped features
+• Project Description: Deepens based on what's been shipped

-• Checks off completed milestones, suggests new ones
+• Milestones: Checks off completed items, suggests new ones based on recent direction

 bip soul evolve